yogidevendra/docs/docs/operators/kafkaInputOperator.md

-KAFKA INPUT OPERATOR
+Kafka Input Operator
 =====================

-### Introduction: About Kafka Input Operator
+### Introduction

 This is an input operator that consumes data from Kafka messaging system for further processing in Apex.
-Kafka Input Operator is an fault-tolerant and scalable Malhar Operator.
+Kafka Input Operator is a fault-tolerant and scalable Malhar Operator.

 ### Why is it needed ?